-Getting around in Eindhoven is easy and convenient thanks to a well-established public transport system and compact city centre.
-Of course, Eindhoven is well-equipped for cyclists with plenty of good cycling infrastructure.
-It’s also safe and it's easy enough to get around the city centre on foot.
+Getting around in Eindhoven is easy and convenient thanks to exceptional public transport infrastructure and a compact as well as pedestrianised city centre.
+Of course, Eindhoven is also well-equipped for cyclists, with plenty of excellent cycling architecture.

 Public transport in Eindhoven

-Eindhoven’s public transport system is not as extensive as other Dutch cities such as Amsterdam.
-While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel, with buses being the best option for getting around Eindhoven.
+Eindhoven’s public transport system is not as extensive as other Dutch cities, such as Amsterdam.
+While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel.
+Thus, buses are the best option for getting around Eindhoven.

 Public transport in Eindhoven and throughout the Netherlands can be accessed using the OV-chipkaart.
-This smart card is loaded with credit and is swiped at the beginning and end of each journey.
-There are different types of cards available, ranging from daily to yearly subscriptions.
+This rechargeable smart card can be loaded with credit and swiped at the beginning and end of each journey.
+There are different OV-chipkaart cards available, and they range from daily to yearly subscriptions.

-Eindhoven has a comprehensive bus system that covers the city as well as some popular areas outside of the city.
-Buses arrive every 10 minutes in high-demand areas and every 30 minutes otherwise.
+Eindhoven has a comprehensive bus system that covers the whole city, as well as some popular areas outside the city.
+Buses with routes in high-demand areas arrive every 10 minutes and every 30 minutes otherwise.

 Taxis in Eindhoven

-Taxis are available at taxi stands throughout the city.
-Taxi rates are not formally regulated so it’s best to negotiate the fare with the driver before setting off on a journey.
+Taxis are available at ranks throughout the city.
+Taxi rates are not formally regulated, so it’s best to negotiate the fare with the driver before setting off on a journey.